zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## Javascript

+* 【2025-08-09】[Kaliiiiiiiiii-Vinyzu / patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library.
+* 【2025-08-09】[automerge / automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 * 【2025-08-08】[cjo4m06 / mcp-shrimp-task-manager](https://github.com/cjo4m06/mcp-shrimp-task-manager) - Shrimp Task Manager is a task tool built for AI Agents, emphasizing chain-of-thought, reflection, and style consistency.
 It converts natural language into structured dev tasks with dependency tracking and iterative refinement, enabling agent-like developer behavior in reasoning AI systems.
 * 【2025-08-08】[codeaashu / DevDisplay](https://github.com/codeaashu/DevDisplay) - The First Global Platform for Developers to Fulfill All Their Tech Needs.
 * 【2025-08-04】[crocodilestick / Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated) - Calibre-Web but automated and with Calibre features!
 Fully automate and simplify your eBook set up!